An initiative to bring awareness to suicide prevention and promote positive mental health.

 “Veterans are our Mission.
 Gaming is our Passion.” is the Stack Up mission that serves as the common thread which brings veterans and civilian supporters together through a shared love of video gaming.

-At Stack Up, we recognize that PTSD, depression, and emotional distress affect millions of veterans and are a leading cause of isolation and suicide within our community.
-The Stack Up Overwatch Program (StOP) is designed to watch over our community and provide critical support to veterans and active-duty military personnel through round-the-clock access to a team of trained and certified crisis management volunteers.
+At Stack Up, we recognize that PTSD, depression, and emotional distress affect millions of individuals and are a leading cause of isolation and suicide within our community.
+The Stack Up Overwatch Program (StOP) is designed to watch over our community and provide critical support through round-the-clock access to a team of trained and certified crisis management volunteers.

-Our StOP Squad is trained and certified specifically to assist in crisis intervention, suicide prevention, and issues concerning the mental health of those in current or previous military duty.
+Our StOP Squad is trained and certified specifically to assist in crisis intervention, suicide prevention, and issues concerning the mental health of those in current or previous military duty and civilians.

 Through Discord, you have 24 hour a day access to passionate members of our StOP Squad who are ready to assist you with gaining mental health resources, support services, therapeutic resources, financial resources, and to be present if you simply need someone to talk to or game with.

 The Stack Up StOP Squad understands that transitioning from active-duty to civilian life can bring on persistent mental health issues and hardships in the life of active-duty military personnel, veterans, and civilians connected to our community.
 All Squad members will be HIPAA certified so you can be assured that all matters discussed are kept private and in strict confidence between you and the member you are communicating with.